rikniitt/bing-scraper/README.md

 # Install

 If you are using vagrant with virtual box, then just `vagrant up`.
 Even if not, see *./Vagrantfile* how to install the project.
-It contains "inline shell" scripts which should help yout to install the project.
+It contains "inline shell" scripts which should help you to install the project.